Argonne-National-Laboratory/neml/doc/sphinx/about.rst

 ^^^^^^^^^^

 The documentation describes NEML as a collection of interfaces.
-An implementation is a collection of functions with the same inputs but different outputs.
+An interface is a collection of functions with the same inputs but different outputs.
 These interfaces are implemented as C++ objects in NEML.
 The documentation describes an interface with the notation: